 Derek Poulsen is an associate attorney at the Orange office of Wilner & O’Reilly, APLC.
-Mr. Poulsen focuses his practice on removal defense cases where he represents clients before the Immigration Court and on appeal with the Board of Immigration Appeals.
+He focuses his practice on removal defense cases.
 He graduated from Utah State University where he earned his Bachelor of Arts degree in Sociology with a Minor in Spanish.
 He earned his Juris Doctor degree from Creighton University School of Law.
-During law school he was selected to be on Creighton’s National Trial Team and earned the Honorable Lyle E. Strom Trial Advocacy Award.
-Derek previously worked at the immigration law office of Jason Finch and Associates, PC, LLO, in Omaha, Nebraska.
-During his time there, his practice included criminal defense.
-He gained valuable knowledge of the negative immigration consequences that differing criminal activity has on an individual’s ability to remain in the United States.
+During law school, he was selected to be on Creighton’s National Trial Team and earned the Honorable Lyle E. Strom Trial Advocacy Award.
+His previously practice included criminal defense, where he gained valuable knowledge of the negative immigration consequences that differing criminal activity has on an individual’s ability to remain in the United States.
 He also worked on family-based immigration, U-Visas, Special Immigrant Juvenile Visas, and 601/601A waivers.
 While in Nebraska Derek provided pro bono legal service at the Latino Center of the Midlands where he provided legal advice to immigrants.

 Richard M. Wilner is a founding member of Wilner & O’Reilly, APLC and is Board Certified by the State Bar of California as a Specialist in Immigration and Nationality Law.
 He is admitted to practice law in the State of California and before the U.S. District Courts for the Central, Northern and Southern Districts of California, the Northern District of Texas, the U.S. Court of Appeals for the Ninth Circuit and the U.S. Supreme Court.Mr.
 Wilner has received the coveted Martindale-Hubbell AV Rating, the highest legal and ethical rating that one can receive from one’s peers in the legal community.
 Similarly, he has been awarded the title of Super Lawyer from 2007 to the present.
 He is best known for his work in advising Fortune 500 companies, middle and small market businesses, entrepreneurs and foreign nationals of extraordinary ability in athletics, arts, and sciences in the complex area of U.S. Immigration and Nationality Law.